krisives/proxysocket/README.md

 You can use `ProxySocket.createAgent()` to create an object like `http.Agent` which will make proxy sockets for you.
-Here is an example of making an http requet:
+Here is an example of making an http request:

-	var ProxySocket = require('ProxySocket');
+	var ProxySocket = require('proxysocket');
 	var http = require('http');
 	var agent = ProxySocket.createAgent();